Detailed Action

 validate, through communication of secure messaging with an application programming interface of the third party remote database (122) (wallet server retrieves user record, preferences, and permissions, see [0082]), a confirmed enrollment and an availability of the one or more alternative payment options (payment methods the user has approved, see [0082]) on the one or more data records;

-control rendering (renders the received message, see [0083]), on the electronic display screen (110), the one or more interactive graphical user interface controls (106) (display to the user, see [0083]), the one or more interactive graphical user interface controls (106) corresponding to the one or more alternative payment options and providing a prompt for a user to select either a partial payment (partial payment, see [0050]) or a full payment (full payment, see [0050]) using the one or more alternative payment options;
+control rendering (renders the received message, see [0083]), on the electronic display screen (110), the one or more interactive graphical user interface controls (106) (display to the user, see [0083]), the one or more interactive graphical user interface controls (106) corresponding to the one or more alternative payment options and providing a prompt for the user to select either a partial payment (partial payment, see [0050]) or a full payment (full payment, see [0050]) using the one or more alternative payment options;

-receive, through the human interface device (112), an indication that the user has selected either the partial payment (partial payment, see [0050]) or the full payment (full payment, see [0050]) using the one or more alternative payment options.
+receive, through the human interface device (112), an indication that the user has selected either the partial payment (partial payment, see [0050]) or the full payment (full payment, see [0050]) using the one or more alternative payment options;

 Theurer does not disclose: